kkdroidgit/Commonly-Faced-Android-Errors/README.md

 NullPointerException appears when the method setOnClicklistener() cannot find the View element that you are trying to call this method on.
 Kindly check if you have written correct View element name in the initialization statement and there are no errors in the XML view.

-## 17. Cmake_Error in Androidstudio
+## 17. CMAKE_Error in Android Studio

 <img src="https://discourse-cdn-sjc3.com/udacity/uploads/default/optimized/4X/4/a/c/4ac1f9cfc8115fa6b2fcb2ec9693ec7ad658ba89_1_690x387.png" width="450">

 ## Solution:-

-cmake error you get because of chossing c++ language option at time of making project.If you want to get rid of it,there are two way;
+You may get cmake error because of chossing c++ language option at time of making project.If you want to get rid of it,there are two easy ways and one tough way.
+There are two easy ways
 1.eiher at time of new project ,you deselect c++ option;
 2.or ,you can download full package of cmake;
 your problem will be resolve with it.